 And that is good news

-Now, with the world already 1.2 degrees hotter, scientists believe that warming this century will most likely fall .....At four degrees, the impacts of warming appeared overwhelming, but at two degrees, the impacts would not be the whole of our human fate, only the landscape on which a new future will be built.”
+Now, with the world already 1.2 degrees hotter, scientists believe that warming this century will most likely fall between two or three degrees.....At four degrees, the impacts of warming appeared overwhelming, but at two degrees, the impacts would not be the whole of our human fate, only the landscape on which a new future will be built.”